isabella232/magento-learn.en/help/free-video-library/how-to-place-order-programmatically.md

 ---
 title: How to Place order Programmatically
 Description: In this short video, we will focus on 4 main objects.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: development
-kt: 100000
+kt: 5606
-doc-type: feature video
+doc-type: feature-video
 activity: use
-team: DOC
+team: MagentoU
 ---
 # How to Place order Programmatically